-SP was then renamed as Himax Display (USA) Inc. ("HDI (USA)") on July 3, 2012.
-The results of HDI (USA)'s operations have been included in the Company's consolidated financial statements since that date.
-The amounts of HDI (USA)'s revenues and losses included in the consolidated statements of income from the acquisition date to the period ended December 31, 2012 were nil and \$1,390 thousand, respectively.
-HDI (USA) develops and manufactures high definition, high brightness, and high contrast projection displays for business and consumer applications.
-As a result of the acquisition, the Company is expected to diversify its projection product portfolio.
+On November 16, 2015, the Company infused cash of \$1,780 thousand into Liqxtal in exchange for 64 percent of the outstanding common shares of Liqxtal.
+Acquisition costs, which are charged to expense as incurred, were insignificant.
+The results of Liqxtal's operations have been included in the Company's consolidated financial statements since that date.
+The amounts of Liqxtal's revenues and losses included in the consolidated statements of income from the acquisition date to the period ended December 31, 2015 were nil and \$30 thousand, respectively.
+Liqxtal mainly develops the technology on Liquid Crystal Lens ("LC Lens").
+As a result of the acquisition, the Company is expected to further strengthen the Company's competitiveness in the head-mounted displays with the addition of technology resources.

-The following table summarizes the consideration paid for HDI (USA) and the amounts of estimated fair value of the assets acquired and liabilities assumed at the date of acquisition.
+The following table summarizes the amounts of estimated fair value of the assets acquired and liabilities assumed at the date of acquisition.